Suwama: All Japan Goat (2008–present)

 On November 19, Suwama allied with Shuji Ishikawa to enter the World's Strongest Tag Determination League, which the two won by defeating Daichi Hashimoto and Hideyoshi Kamitani in the finals.
 On January 3, 2018, the two won the World Tag Team Championship by defeating Wild Burning (Takao Omori and Jun Akiyama).
 They dropped the belts to Kento Miyahara and Yoshi Tatsu on February 3.

 Between April 7 and April 30, Suwama took part in the Champion Carnival, winning four matches and losing three.
 He was unable to reach the finals, but scored an important victory against eventual winner Naomichi Marufuji.

+Personal life

+Kohei Suwama is the father of Japanese footballer, Kosei Suwama.

+Kosei is currently enrolled to Tsukuba University, the same university which attended by Japan National Football Team players such as Kaoru Mitoma and Shogo Taniguchi.
+He was a member of Yokohama F. Marinos youth team.
+Kosei is set to return to the club in 2026 as a full-time member of the first team.
+For 2025, he is still registered as designated special player.